-Title: Assistant Dean for Research, Facilities Planning, and High Impact Practices
+Title: Associate Dean for Facilities, Scheduling, Research, and Analytics

 Office: B-4-232 MAK

-- the promotion of creative activities/research and grant seeking in the context of GVSU’s commitment to teaching
+- Promoting creative activities, research, and grant seeking in the context of GVSU’s commitment to teaching

-- assist with and attend weekly deans’ caucus, biweekly unit head meetings, and other college events
+- Assisting with and attending weekly deans’ caucus, biweekly unit head meetings, and other college events

 At GVSU he has served with the CLAS Personnel Committee, the Principles for Equity in Allocation Task Force, and the Academic Policies and Standards Committee.
 He was Unit Head in Chemistry from August 2013 to December 2017.